 Even with 5G becoming more popular over the past year, there are many of us still blazing on our incredible 4G and LTE networks.
 Perhaps 5G is not yet in your region, or your carrier and smartphone don't support it yet.
 Nonetheless, it's obviously a big mess when the 4G not working issue shows up.
 That means your phone is connected either to a 3G or 2G network, which is incredibly slow in this age.

 Is 4g connection not working or it’s not stable?
 Don’t worry!
 We’ll guide you through various reasons why the 4G, not working problem persists and how to resolve it right here.
 Just follow us through!

 First, toggle on and off the Airplane mode.

 Most times, you need little troubleshooting to fix a phone not showing a 4G network, and turning on and off Airplane mode may be your one-stop solution.

-In case you don't know, turning on and off airplane mode for a few seconds helps refresh your phone's network and perhaps, trigger your phone to connect to the fastest available network.
+In case you don't know, turning on and off airplane mode for a few seconds helps refresh your phone's network and perhaps, triggers your phone to connect to the fastest available network.

 - Turn on Airplane mode for about 30 seconds or more.

 - Turn it off again to reconnect your network.

 Hopefully, your phone will connect to a 4G network now, showing a 4G text in the status bar.
 If not, continue troubleshooting with other solutions below to fix 4G not working on Android.